Hidden East Anglia:

 W. B. Gerish: 'Norfolk Folklore Collections' (unpublished, 1916-18, compiled by William de Castre), Vol.3, p.118.

 A tunnel is said to connect the 14th century church of St. John, and the Old Hall (TG426026) built 200 years later by Henry Berney.
 A writer in the 1860s told how, while "waiting at the Reedham railway station some time since, I met with a native labourer, who told me that it was believed there was a subterranean passage, leading from Reedham Hall to the church; and that the top of this passage was frequently touched by the plough when working the land..."
-But the two are only yards apart!
+But the two are only about 50m apart, on opposite sides of the road!

 Source: 'The East Anglian, or Notes & Queries', Vol.2 (Jan.1864-July 1866), p.202.